rfchungl/Projects-Portfolio/GoogleAnalytics/ReadMe.md

 **Visualization:** [`Click here`](https://datastudio.google.com/reporting/2004c153-b0d4-42e1-8bee-1f3c6eaa2fa8)

 **Note:** The dataset was modified in order to protect the privacy of the tutors and students.
+The date of the sample dataset is from 08-23-2021 to 10-23-2021.

 **Description:** Condensing all weekly CSV files from tutoring into a database and use it to feed the dashboard.